Child Support Lawyers in Mississauga, ON

-The FRO can help collect money from a payor parent who lives in Canada, the United States, or another country that Ontario has an agreement with.
+The FRO can help collect money from a payor parent who lives in Canada, the United States, or another country with which Ontario has an agreement.
 If Ontario does not have an agreement with the country where the payor parent lives, the FRO cannot help you collect support.

-The FRO cannot change the amount that the order or agreement says the payor parent has to pay.
-If either parent thinks that a change in the situation justifies a change in the support amount, they can try to get a new agreement or go to court to try to get the support order changed.
+The FRO cannot change the amount that the order or agreement declares the payor parent must pay.
+If either parent thinks that a change in the situation justifies a modification in the support amount, they can try to get a new agreement or go to court to try to get the support order changed.